code-lucidal58/Git_basics/README.md

 ```git
 git checkout -- filename
 ```
 To remove a file from staging area:
 ```git
 git reset filename
 ```
-Git log return sha for each commit.
+Git log return SHA for each commit.
 The first 7 characters of the sha of last commit can also be used to unstag changes.
 ```git
 git reset 96g12673
 ```